North Korean defectors say unification requires closing a cultural chasm

 It never occurred to him that would be a problem, given the nature of the job.
 "We had to match the colors of plastic material, but even though all those people were Korean, they never said the color if Korean, always English words -- red, blue, white -- what is red?
 What is blue?
 I felt really desperate and depressed."

-Founded in 2013 by American Casey Lartigue and South Korean Eunjoo Lee, TNKR has helped hundreds of North Koreans learn English.
+Founded in 2013 by American Casey Lartigue and South Korean Eunkoo Lee, TNKR has helped hundreds of North Koreans learn English.
 Eom was once a student at the center and now acts as a special ambassador and adviser to other refugees.

 "I wanted to learn English so I could give public speeches," he said.
 "I felt like I could maybe help other (refugees) and be a model of a successful North Korean."